Internal Family Systems

-Here are checking in with all sensations and emotions that are present, connect with associated parts.
-You are invited to write down the parts you identify, so prepare everything you need beforehand.
+Here we are checking in with all sensations and emotions that are present, and connect with parts they are associated with.
+You are invited to write down the parts you identify, if you would like do that be sure to prepare everything you need beforehand.
 Meditation starts at 3 minutes.

-Meditation to sense whether we’re in a self-like part or in real Self
+Meditation to sense whether we are in a self-like part or truly in Self

 IFS workshop and guided practice to work with shame

-This a 3-part series and is in fact a whole workshop with the guided IFS meditation in the last session.
+This a 3-part series, in fact a whole workshop, with the guided IFS meditation offered in the last session.
 I would encourage you to watch the whole series, as there are a lot of benefits to do so before you follow the last guided practice.
 This is especially true if you do not have experience with IFS.
-It is offered by Derek Scott; the guided practice is accessible through a form available in the second video description.
+It is offered by Derek Scott; the guided practice is accessible through a form available in the description of the second video.

-Do you know of IFS therapy resources which you think should be included?
+Do you know of IFS meditations which you think should be included, or have questions or comments?
 Please get in touch.

 Meditations for purchase